nikola-m/pyigalib/README.md

 D2 = ders[:,2,:]
 ```

-The 'nurbs_factory.py' file has some useful function such as 'make_knot_vector' or 'greville' and uses the code found [here](http://nbviewer.ipython.org/gist/dbarbeau/8b5ae150a65ce144a1bb).
+The 'nurbs_factory.py' file has some useful functions such as 'make_knot_vector' or 'greville' and uses the code found [here](http://nbviewer.ipython.org/gist/dbarbeau/8b5ae150a65ce144a1bb).

 A short instruction on how to use functions from pyigalib is found in pyigalib_doc file.

 Nikola Mirkov

 largeddysimulation@gmail.com